ddj231/Handel/README.md

 Install Handel with the following:

 ```
-npm i handel-pl-dev
+npm i handel-pl
 ```

 And import Handel with the following:

 ```
-import * as Handel from 'handel-pl-dev';
+import * as Handel from 'handel-pl';
 ```